avastmick/resume/cover-letter.md

 ---
 name:
- first: 'Michael W'
+ first: 'Your'
- last: 'Clarke'
+ last: 'Name'
-address: 'Dongming Lu 511, Pu Dong, Shanghai, China'
+address: 'A Street 123, An Area, Some City, Some Country'
-mobile: '+86 156 1858 7365'
+mobile: '+01 234 567 8910'
-email: 'mick.clarke@outlook.com'
+email: 'your.name@provider.com'
-homepage: 'www.avastmick.io'
+homepage: 'www.yourname.com'
-github: avastmick
+github: yourname
-linkedin: 'mickclarke138'
+linkedin: 'yourname'
-twitter: avastmick
+twitter: yourname
-position: 'The job'
+position: 'The job you want'
 recipient:
  who: 'The place I will work'
  where: 'The address'